Docs / Admin Console / Two-factor authentication (2FA)

 Trust this device

-Operators can choose Trust Device when entering a token.
-The token is then bypassed on that browser for 30 days, after which the next login requires a fresh token.
+When entering a code at sign-in, operators can check Trust this device.
+The second factor is then skipped on that browser for 30 days, after which the next login prompts again.

-[!TIP] “Trust Device” is per browser, not per machine.
-Logging in from an incognito window or a different browser will trigger a fresh token prompt.
+[!TIP] “Trust this device” is per browser, not per machine.
+Logging in from an incognito window or a different browser triggers a fresh prompt.

 Cross-account behavior

-If an operator has access to multiple ScoutDNS accounts (typical for MSPs), the 2FA token from one account is valid for all the accounts that have 2FA enabled, as long as the operator’s session stays active.
-They won’t be prompted again when switching between accounts.
+If an operator has access to multiple ScoutDNS accounts (typical for MSPs), the second factor from one account carries across the accounts that enforce 2FA for as long as the session stays active.
+Switching accounts does not re-prompt.

 Was this article helpful?